osum4est/django-socksync/README.md

 these they must be subscribed to.
 Every subscription works one-way, bidirectional syncing is not supported.
 Any client should handle both providing data and subscribing to data (there is no distinction between a 'client' and a 'server').

-**Note**: All requests that attempt to modify data (`set`, `set_all`, `add`, `delete`, and function calls) are ignored if the receiver of the request hasn't subscribed to that item.
-This should be checked on both sides, in the case of a nonconforming client.
+**Note**: All requests that attempt to modify data (`set`, `set_all`, `add`, `delete`, and function calls) will cause an error with code 1 if the receiver of the request hasn't subscribed to that item.
+This should be checked on both sides, in the case of a bad client.
 This ensures that data only gets changed if that side allows it to.
 Keep in mind that this causes `get` to only work if that side has first subscribed to that data.

 **All fields are required unless marked otherwise!**